 What Other Toppings I Can Add?

-Toppings are king, use what you have and what you LOVE on these deviled eggs with bacon!
+Toppings are king, use what you have and what you LOVE on these keto deviled eggs!

 You can truly add whatever you like though…